-Courage is of little use to a man who essays to arbitrate a difference with the pistol if he is inexperienced in the use of the weapon he is going to use.
-Then again he may possess both courage and experience and still fail if he lacks deliberation.
+Courage is of little use to a man who essays to arbitrate a difference with the pistol if he is inexperienced in using the weapon he is going to use.
+Then again, he may possess both courage and experience and still fail if he lacks deliberation.

-Thirty-five years ago Charlie Harrison was one of the best-known sporting men west of the Missouri River.
-His home was in St. Louis but he traveled extensively throughout the West and was well-known through the Rocky Mountain region.
-He was of an impetuous temperament, quick of action, of unquestioned courage and the most expert man I ever saw with a pistol.
-He could shoot faster and straighter when shooting at a target than any man I ever knew; then add to that the fact that no man possessed more courage than he did, the natural conclusion would be that he would be a most formidable foe to encounter in a pistol duel.
+Thirty-five years ago, Charlie Harrison was one of the best-known sporting men west of the Missouri River.
+His home was in St. Louis, but he traveled extensively throughout the West and was well-known through the Rocky Mountain region.
+He was of an impetuous temperament, quick of action, of unquestioned courage, and the most expert man I ever saw with a pistol.
+He could shoot faster and straighter when shooting at a target than any man I ever knew; then add to that the fact that no man possessed more courage than he did, and the natural conclusion would be that he would be a most formidable foe to encounter in a pistol duel.

-In 1876 he started for the Black Hills, which was then having a great mining boom on account of the discovery of gold at Deadwood.
-When Charley reached Cheyenne he became involved in a personal difficulty with another gambler by the name of Jim Levy, and both men started for their respective lodgings to get their pistols and have it out the first time they met.
-It looked like 100 to 1 that Harrison would win the fight because of his well-known courage and proficiency in the use of the pistol.
+In 1876 he started for the Black Hills, which had a great mining boom on account of the discovery of gold at Deadwood.
+When Charley reached Cheyenne, he became involved in a personal difficulty with another gambler by the name of Jim Levy, and both men started for their respective lodgings to get their pistols and have it out the first time they met.
+It looked like 100 to 1 that Harrison would win the fight because of his well-known courage and proficiency in pistol use.
 Little being known at that time about Jim Levy, Harrison was made a hot favorite in the betting in the various gambling resorts of Cheyenne.
-The men were not long in getting together after securing their revolvers, which were of the Colts pattern and of 45 caliber in size.
+The men were not long in getting together after securing their revolvers, which were of the Colt’s pattern and of 45 caliber in size.

-They met on opposite sides of the principal street of the city and opened fire on each other without a moment’s delay.
-Harrison, as was expected, fairly set his pistol on fire, he was shooting so fast and managed to fire five shots at Levy before the latter could draw a bead on him.
+They met on opposite sides of the city’s principal street and opened fire on each other without a moment’s delay.
+Harrison, as was expected, fairly set his pistol on fire; he was shooting so fast and managed to fire five shots at Levy before the latter could draw a bead on him.
 Levy finally let go a shot.
 It was all that was necessary.
-Harrison tumbled into the street in a dying condition and was soon afterwards laid to rest alongside of others who had gone before in a similar way.
+Harrison tumbled into the street in a dying condition and was soon afterward laid to rest alongside of others who had gone before in a similar way.

 Johnny Sherman, another well-known Western sport and a near relative of the famous Sherman family of Ohio, was another remarkably fine pistol shot.